Bison at reflecting pool at Lamar River Valley 6-2008

 I love hiking here - especially the "payoff" in hiking up to a great view.
 Maps are available at the General Stores.
 Oh yeah, across the road you can hike to the top of Wall Mountain as well as Guitar Lake at the base of Amphitheater's peak - but you won't!
 And many more - a lifetime of hiking here.

 We have 2 great books for reference in the cabins: the Falcon Guide to Hiking Yellowstone and Yellowstone Treasures (the best book I have seen on the entire Yellowstone region).

 A pine marten regularly comes onto our porch.
-Also 6 deer in the yard and a moose (in June).
-A wild turkey regularly perched on our rail in June.
-Raven, Clark's Nutcracker, Stellar Jays and finchs all eat sunflower seeds from the rail.
+Click here for photos from May 2017.
+Raven, Clark's Nutcracker, Stellar Jays and finches all eat sunflower seeds from the rail.
 Also the occasional moose and bear.
 (See photos of wildlife below.)
 Soda Butte Creek is about 150 yards across the road.
 You can walk about 1/4 mile to the Bannock Trail (trailhead) and go 2 1/2 miles into the Park on a gentle path - or cross country ski trail in the winter.
 All of Yellowstone is known for wildlife but we are the nearest entrance to the Soda Butte Creek/Lamar River Valley end of the Park which is the most noted area for wildlife viewing ("The Serengeti of North America").
 You can rent a spotting scope at the General Store.
 Go out early in the morning and set up on a hill beside the road overlooking the Lamar River and prepare to be amazed.